 It's clear that none of the three (host and guests) have a teenage son at home.
 You all need to read 'The Shallows', a New York Times best seller.
 While the book does not suggest that the internet usage causes mental illness it does argue that the internet is compromising the development of deep thinking processes.
 Deep thinking processes are required to solve complex problems.
 The US's educational system is currently ranked between 17th and 25th in the world depending on the study.
 Draw your own conclusions.

 Now more than ever, the press is a part of every story it covers.
 And CNN's "Reliable Sources" is one of television's only regular programs to examine how journalists do their jobs and how the media affect the stories they cover.
-Host Howard Kurtz is the nation's premier media critic, and each week he questions print reporters, television correspondents and Internet bloggers about how the press is covering the major stories of the week.

 Thanks for the feedback and you’re right.
 There are a lot of relaly good business people there so anyone looking to build an online business would be well suited to go there and network.reelsteel06 recently posted..